We are upgrading the railway in and around Bristol to increase capacity and meet growing demand for rail travel.

 Throughout 2018, we are upgrading the railway in Bristol and the surrounding area to enable a significant increase in passenger and freight trains to meet growing demand.

+The upgrade will improve the reliability of Network Rail’s infrastructure and enable an increase in trains from 2019 – including more services between Bristol and London.
 In preparation for the commissioning at Easter, over 100 people worked on site at the station during Christmas and the New Year; replacing and testing signalling equipment.
-That work will continue up until the main Easter upgrade.

 For updates about Bristol Temple Meads, please see our latest station newsletter (PDF).